Guiyang Longdongbao International Airport: Expansion

 In 2010, Guiyang Airport exceeded its design capacity of 5 million passengers per year.
 An airport expansion project, with a total investment of about 3.4 billion yuan, was authorized and started in September 2010.
 The aim was to take the total annual passenger capacity to 15.5 million and the cargo traffic to 220 thousand tons per year.

 Hainan Airlines began a weekly flight to Paris, France, on 24 March 2019, opening up Guiyang and Guizhou Province to international long-haul air travel for the first time.

 A-CDM

-In June 2017, Guiyang airport launched cooperation with the aviation data service company VariFlight regarding the installation of Airport Collaborative Decision Making system (A-CDM).
+In June 2017, Guiyang airport worked with the aviation data service company VariFlight to implement an Airport Collaborative Decision Making system (A-CDM).
 The main purpose of this system is to improve on-time performance and safety of the airport's operations.